SebastianKut/SebastianKut/README.md

 - 🌱 I'm currently learning ReactJS
 - 👯 Looking to collaborate on open source project that involves Vanilla JS or React
 - 💬 Ask me about anything code or digital audio
-- 📫 If you are interested or want to find out more, check out my website: www.sebastiankut.com
+- 📫 If you are interested in hiring me and want to find out more, check out my website: www.sebastiankut.com or send me an email: sebastian_kut@yahoo.co.uk

 <hr>